lee-zhg/intro-machine-learning/ModelBuild-AutoAI.md

 ### Prerequisites

-- The data and Jupyter notebooks used in these labs are contained in this repository.
+- The data used in these labs are contained in this repository.
 Ensure you have downloaded / cloned the repository per instructions in the [README](READMe.md).

 - It is assumed you have your environment set up with either lite or payed versions of Watson Studio and Watson Machine Learning.
 If not, contact the lab instructor or set up your own lite instances as detailed in the [Setup Environment readme](EnvironmentSetup.md)